 * Bethel * Spirit Mound * Fairview

-(Res.
-09-22, Amended, September 29, 2009)

 C. APPROPRIATE USE OF THE COMPREHENSIVE PLAN

 South Dakota laws require that zoning districts and regulations must be in accordance with the Comprehensive Plan.
 It is the intent of this document to show the most appropriate use of land and policies to follow within the study area, based on the potential for growth and development of the county.